By Robert Montenegro, M.D., Family Medicine and Bariatrics

 In the long run, diets don’t work because they’re not sustainable.
 Energy management does.

 What is energy management?
-Energy management is the science of “how” and “why” behind the obesity disease.
+Energy management is the science of “how” and “why” behind being obese or overweight.
 When a person takes in more energy (calories) than they burn, the body must do something with the unused energy; it stores the excess energy as fat.
 That is the “How” of energy management.
 The “Why” of energy management is different for everyone and includes combinations among the following reasons: metabolism, nutritional, behavioral, and psychological.

 Obesity is a disease, and controlling the disease is an ongoing process.
 Being overweight or having obesity frequently accompany other medical conditions, such as type 2 diabetes, hypertension, cancer and others.
 A bariatric physician is trained to detect and treat these conditions, which might go undetected and untreated in a non-medical weight loss program.
 A physician-supervised medical weight loss program may be the safest and wisest way to successfully lose weight and maintain the loss because it can answer the “Why.”

 As part of the medically supervised program of the Glacial Ridge Weight Loss Clinic, people learn the “How” and “Why” behind their own energy management issues.
 A medical weight loss and maintenance plan is developed that meets the specific needs of each person in accordance with the guidelines of the certified medical bariatric clinic.
 Make this your best year yet.
 These are some of the principles taught in the medical weight loss clinic that everyone can use.